 About the Brand

 A lot of people confuse it to be an American brand, maybe because of the name impression.
 Actually, it is not an American product, but a product created by a Chinese manufacturer.
 Williams is actually sold on a monopoly.

-The digital piano by Williams is made and sold exclusively by the Guitar Center and few of its affiliate companies.
+The digital piano by Williams is made and sold exclusively by the Guitar Center and a few of its affiliate companies.

-This highly versatile digital piano brand is known for its innovation and an amazing range of features.
+This highly versatile digital piano brand is known for its innovation and amazing range of features.
 From beginners to professionals to musicians, their digital pianos have managed to rouse all the music enthusiasts.
 Their pianos truly, feel and sound of a fine acoustic piano.